sophiaburnett/sophiaburnett.github.io/publications.md

 **Offsetting love and hate: The prosodic effects of the non-standard 1sg in tweets to Boris Johnson and Jeremy Corbyn over four days of the UK general election.**
 [PDF](degruyter.pdf)
-   To cite in APA: _Burnett, S. (2022)._ Offsetting love and hate: The prosodic effects of the non-standard 1sg in tweets to Boris Johnson and Jeremy Corbyn over four days of the UK general election.
-European Journal of Applied Linguistics, 10(2), 388-414.
+   To cite in APA: Burnett, S. (2022).
+Offsetting love and hate: The prosodic effects of the non-standard 1sg in tweets to Boris Johnson and Jeremy Corbyn over four days of the UK general election. _European Journal of Applied Linguistics_, 10(2), 388-414.